We Should All Be Feminists: Content

 We Should All Be Feminists includes anecdotes and analyses about what it means to be a feminist.
-Early in the book, she recounts the first time she was called a feminist (before she knew what the word meant).
-She was conversing with a much-admired male friend and when he used the word to describe her, she was confused when she realized it was not a compliment: "I could tell from his tone—the same tone with which a person would say, 'You're a supporter of terrorism.'"
-She goes on to argue that "feminist" isn't an insult, but rather a label which should be embraced by everyone.
+Early in the book, Adichie recalls the first time she was called a feminist (before she knew what the word meant).
+She was conversing with a much-admired male friend and when he used the word to describe her, she was confused as she realized it was not a compliment: "I could tell from his tone—the same tone with which a person would say, 'You're a supporter of terrorism.
+She goes on to argue that "feminist" isn't an insult, but rather a label that should be embraced by everyone.
 She writes that while feminism advocates for equity between men and women in all aspects of life, the fiercest opponents of women's liberation believe that feminism is a social movement aimed at reversing gender roles and making men inferior.

 The book questions long-held beliefs and gender stereotypes that perpetuate inequality between men and women.
 Adichie highlights the need for a cultural shift to attain gender equality and outlines the ways in which people can contribute to this shift.
 She claims that we should all be feminists not only as a commitment to women's liberation, but as a way of encouraging men to engage in conversations with women on sexuality, appearance, roles, and success.

 She writes that feminism does not deny biological differences between male and female.
 Instead, it champions the rights of women, seeks to reduce sexism by creating equal chances for men and women, and tackles the injustices that stifle people's will to exceed societal expectations.
 In her view, becoming a feminist normalizes women's success, and enables men to strive to accomplish more.

 Participating in Adichie's vision of feminism paves the way for a prosperous and all-inclusive future society.
 Thus, empowering women does not take away opportunities from men.
 Teaching the community to accord equal respect to women creates a conducive environment for success.
 Therefore, encouraging people to become feminists turns their minds away from cultural and social constructs that limit their understanding of gender on sexuality and roles, and allows men and women to become who they want to be without restrictions.
 The book is critical of the way masculinity is constructed, suggesting that society as a whole must change if we are to achieve equality.